 - Recommendations- outlines best practices and suggests next steps be taken in order to attain a more secure site

 Site security audits are undertaken as a preventative step, as well as to identify vulnerabilities.
 At Isovera, we perform audits to find and address site security issues, gauge and maintain the health of the site, and give clients (and us) peace-of-mind.
 Our team finds that prevention is a best “cure” when it comes to site security and ensuring a website’s health.

-If you’d like to learn more about site security or data breaches, we’d recommend that you check out OWASP- a non-profit that focuses on improving software security.
+To learn more about site security or data breaches, we’d recommend visiting OWASP- a non-profit that focuses on improving software security.
 If you’re interested in seeing past famous breaches we’d recommend you play with the toggles on informationisbeautiful- a website mapping the world’s largest data breaches, or to check out this post on top data breaches from 2019!
 To learn more about site assessment and about checking the health of your site, we’d recommend taking a peak at out our own site audit page.

 Questions?
 Comments?
 Suggestions?
 Web security favorite tips?
 We’d love to hear what you have to say below!

 Want to learn more?

 At Isovera, we know that the “secret” to a safe and secure website is not only good design and development, but maintenance too!
 Our support and maintenance program help us and our clients stay on top of the day-to-day upkeep of a website- from SSL certificates, to module updates, security improvements, and more.